team-igniter-from-houston-inc/async-fn/TUTORIAL.md

   describe('when player hits the monster enough times to knock it out', () => {
     beforeEach(async () => {
-      // Here the monster is attacked multiple time, and therefore, askPlayerToHitMock is called multiple times, and then the test resolves it multiple times.
+      // Here the monster is attacked multiple times, and therefore, askPlayerToHitMock is called multiple times, and then the test resolves the mock multiple times.

       // Using asyncFn, the logic remains the same: things that happen are written and observed in chronological order. await askPlayerToHitMock.resolve(true);